-Using a log splitting machine is much quicker than splitting wood by hand.
+Using a log-splitting machine is much quicker than splitting wood by hand.

-Make it easier to stack your firewood by using a log splitting machine to split your wood.
+Make it easier to stack your firewood by using a log-splitting machine to split your wood.

-This will create the perfect sized kindling that can easily be stored for future use.
+This will create the perfect-sized kindling that can easily be stored for future use.

-What is a log splitter?
+What is a Log Splitter?

 A log splitter is a machine that will help you cut firewood easily.

+Some machines are powered by gasoline, while others use electricity to operate.
 It depends on your preferences and requirements as to what machine is best for you.

 These tips will ensure you and the people around you remain safe when operating a log splitter.